With figures showing that around one in five adults play football 1

 When it comes to rugby pre-season training plans, expect the same – hill sprints, prowler pushes, speed skipping, burpees, weighted squats, cycling and wrestling 4, without a ball in sight.

 Whichever training plan you decide to follow – see below for some examples – the key to maximising your physical gains is to track your progress.
-Activity trackers such as the NutriCoach Activity Tracker 5 plus food diaries can help to kickstart a healthy regime and, alongside the NutriCoach Wireless Scales 6 and Healthspan app can offer a detailed breakdown of stats such as muscle mass, BMI and visceral fat.
+Activity trackers and food diaries can help to kickstart a healthy regime alongside a fitness app that can offer a detailed breakdown of stats such as muscle mass, BMI and visceral fat.

 “Charting your workouts – the day/date you trained, what was completed and at what intensity – will allow you to view your progressions and identify trends,” Addison says.